 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Speaking: Talking to others to convey information effectively.

-In 2016, there was an estimated number of 28,100 jobs in the United States for Conveyor Operator or Tender.
+There were about 28,100 jobs for Conveyor Operator or Tender in 2016 (in the United States).
 There is little to no growth in job opportunities for Conveyor Operator or Tender.
-There will be an estimated 3,700 positions for Conveyor Operator or Tender per year.
+Due to new job openings and attrition, there will be an average of 3,700 job openings in this field each year.

 The states with the most job growth for Conveyor Operator or Tender are Idaho, Utah, and Colorado.
 Watch out if you plan on working in New Mexico, Maine, or Iowa.
 These states have the worst job growth for this type of profession.

 Do Conveyor Operators and Tenders Make A Lot Of Money?

 The salary for Conveyor Operators and Tenders ranges between about $23,960 and $49,890 a year.

 Conveyor Operators and Tenders who work in Wyoming, West Virginia, or Utah, make the highest salaries.